Organizational Development (OD)

 The Board of Supervisors and County Executive Officer invest resources to ensure County employees are well-trained to provide excellent service to County residents and to all who do business with the County.
 Organizational Development is responsible for employee Learning and Career Development, Employee Engagement, Communication of Organizational Purpose and Resources to Employees, and Employee Outreach.

 OD delivers a catalog of courses to meet federal and state-mandates in health and safety, as well as, classes pertaining to standard business practices, personnel supervision, management development and County safety procedures.

-May 2015 Training Schedule June 2015 Training Schedule
+September 2015 Training Schedule

-Spring 2015 Training Schedule
+October 2015 Training Schedule Fall 2015 Training Schedule

 OD's primary role is to provide learning and career development opportunities to County employees.
 However, staff from partnering public agencies may register for classes, space permitting.
 To obtain a fee schedule and other information, please contact us.